dnet/androsphinx/README.md

 The whole project is licensed under MIT license, see `LICENSE.txt` except for the parts included from Google zxing which are under APACHE license.

+As required by the Apache license, here are the modifications made in the zxing
+library:

+ - added methods to generate 8-bit QR codes from raw `byte[]` objects

 Dependencies
 ------------